dc3430/Venues/README.md

 # Venues
- An App to halp you find wedding Venues
+ An App to help you find wedding Venues for your special Day!

 # Intro
 As we are planning our wedding, the main thing I notice when searching for wedding venues google would populate individual links for each venue.
 I wanted to provide you with a single location to search for wedding venues.
 That is how the idea for my app came about.
 I want to make finding wedding venues easy and along with being able to add venues.